ELRabito/Exile-AutorunFixes/README.md

 # Exile-AutorunFixes

-This fixes several exploits related to the autorun.
+This fixes several bug and exploits related to the autorun.
 - Disables Autorun in Territory.
 (VG exploit)
 - Disables Autorun while playing russian roulette.
 - Disables Autorun while in Combat.
 Remove the first If statement in ExileClient_system_autoRun_canAutoRun if you don't want to disable autorun in combat!